dayton3375/Dayton_CyberThreatVault/README.md

 Russia sends a lot of scanning activity and has not been observed throwing much exploits.
 There are approximately 5,000 scan sessions each day hosted from dozens of IP addresses located in Russia.
 These scans are mostly targetting high number ports and almost never service ports.
 This behavior might be an adversarial interest in mapping out which ports routers are using for NAT.

 ## China
-Strangely China is completely the opposite of Russia on my IP address.
+Strangely China IPs are completely the opposite of Russian IPs for me.
 There has been very little scanning activity from China, but more purely aggressive activity of throwing exploits and aggressive scans that do exploit a service to obtain further information.
 These are mostly MySQL, MSSQL, and malicious botnet activity.

 ## Netherlands
 An IP block in Amsterdam has been observed as the majority of scanning activity, however these scans are non-aggressive connection requests to various ports.
 The WHOIS query on this IP block reveals that it's not malicious and belongs to a research institution that supplies network intelligence to orgaizations such as Showdan.